matteobecchi/timeseries_analysis/README.md

 ## input_parameters
 * `tau_window` (int): the length of the time window (in number of frames).
+* `tau_window_list` (List[int]): the list of time_windows for which the number of states and the fraction of unclassified states will be measured.
 * `bins` (int, optional): the number of bins used to compute histograms.
 This should be used only if all the fits fail with the automatic binning.
-* `min_tau_w` (int, optional): the smaller tau_window value tested.
-It has to be larger that 1.
-Default is 2.
-* `max_tau_w` (int, optional): the larger tau_window value tested.
-It has to be larger that 2.
-Default is the largest possible window.
-* `num_tau_w` (int, optional): the number of different tau_window values tested.
-Default is 20.

 ## Output
-The algorithm will attempt to perform the clustering on the input data, using different `tau_window` (logarithmically spaced between 2 frames and the entire trajectory length, unless differently specified in the input parameters).
+The algorithm will attempt to perform the clustering on the input data, using different `tau_window` (geometrically spaced between 2 frames and the entire trajectory length, unless differently specified in the input parameters).
 The algorithm output consists in
 * the list of Gaussian states characterizing the clusters;
 * an array of shape *(N, T)* with the integer labels of the data points (unclassified data points are labelled with 0);
-* an array of shape *(num_tau_w, 3)* with the number of states and the fraction of unclassified data points for every choice of the time resolution.
+* an array of shape *(len(tau_window_list), 2)* with the number of states and the fraction of unclassified data points for every choice of the time resolution.

 ## Multivariate time-series version
 The multivariate time-series version of the algorithm works in a similar fashion, taking as input 2D or 3D data.
 The input array must have shape *(D, N, T)* where _D_ is the number of components.
 You can find an example of usage in `examples/example_script_multi.py`